sambenne/CSS-API/README.md

 CSS-API
 =======

-This will parse the CSS and tell you what browsers support it.
+This will parse the CSS and tell you what versions of IE support it.

 #So Far